 David Brandow has been blacksmithing since 2008 and runs his own part-time blacksmithing business, FireSword Forge.
 David has taught many students over the years at his home shop, and demonstrates many times each year at various fairs and events across the province.
 David spent several years on the executive of the Ontario Artists Blacksmith Association.

 Mike Armstrong and Megan Carter

 Armstrong and Carter Ironworks is an artist blacksmithing business owned and operated by Mike Armstrong and Megan Carter.
 They both studied artist blacksmithing at Haliburton School of The Arts in 2010.
 In 2012, they combined their skills and efforts to open their own shop in Georgetown, Ontario.
 Their work ranges from architectural ironwork to furniture, sculpture, functional tools, door hardware and copperwork.
 They continue their studies through courses with more experienced blacksmiths and by staying involved with their local blacksmithing chapter – the Ontario Artist Blacksmith Association.
-During the summer they can be found selling their work at the Georgetown Farmers’ Market.

 Registration and payment

 - To confirm a spot in a blacksmith course, you must complete the online registration form and prepay the course fee.